Meditation for Workplace Anxiety: A Desk-Friendly Guide for the 76%

 Let's get specific about what we're dealing with:

-• 76% of workers say workplace stress negatively impacts their personal relationships
+- 76% of workers say workplace stress negatively impacts their personal relationships, according to the ADAA workplace stress survey

-• 84% experienced at least one mental health challenge in the past year
+- 84% experienced at least one mental health challenge over the last year, a stat widely cited in employer mental-health reporting

-• 54% say job insecurity significantly impacts their stress levels
+- 54% say job insecurity significantly impacts their stress levels, according to the APA's 2025 Work in America survey

 The most telling statistic?
-While 72% of workers say they'd support a colleague's mental health, 42% still won't discuss their own struggles.
+While many workers say they'd support a colleague's mental health, far fewer will discuss their own struggles.
 The stigma is real, and it's keeping people from getting help.

 This matters because unaddressed workplace anxiety doesn't stay at work.
 It follows you home.
 It interrupts your sleep.
 It strains your relationships.
 And eventually, it burns you out.